Boston Escalator and Elevator Accident Attorneys

 What are common causes of Boston elevator accidents?

 Most elevator accidents result from a few common causes:

 - Improper door movements or defective safety strips on doors

 - Car landing incorrectly, either above or below designated floor

 - Improper maintenance

 Elevator accidents can be extremely complex due to the design of the moving parts, as well as the complicated electronic controls.

-The lawyers at Breakstone, White & Gluck understand how to handle these types of cases, and have a variety of expert witnesses to call upon to explain how and why a malfunctioning elevator or escalator led to your injuries.
+The Massachusetts lawyers at Breakstone, White & Gluck understand how to handle these types of cases, and have a variety of expert witnesses to call upon to explain how and why a malfunctioning elevator or escalator led to your injuries.

 What should I do after an elevator or escalator accident?

 The most important thing to do after any accident is to seek immediate medical care for your injuries.
 The owner of the property should be immediately notified of the incident.
 The incident should be reported to the Office of Public Safety, as most elevators and escalators are on public property.